PlaidCloud/website/content/en/docs/reference/access-authn-authz/authorization.md

 The following flags can be used:

   * `--authorization-mode=ABAC` Attribute-Based Access Control (ABAC) mode allows you to configure policies using local files.
-  * `--authorization-mode=RBAC` Role-based access control (RBAC) mode allows you to create and store policies using the Kubernetes API.
+  * `--authorization-mode=RBAC` Role-based access control (RBAC) mode allows you to create and store policies using the PlaidCloud API.
   * `--authorization-mode=Webhook` WebHook is an HTTP callback mode that allows you to manage authorization using a remote REST endpoint.
   * `--authorization-mode=Node` Node authorization is a special-purpose authorization mode that specifically authorizes API requests made by kubelets.
   * `--authorization-mode=AlwaysDeny` This flag blocks all requests.
 Use this flag only for testing.